 Requires Extra Work on Development

-Implementing in-app purchases makes a developer’s job a bit challenging as it requires extra coding efforts on the backend while mobile app development.
+Implementing in-app purchases makes a developer’s job challenging as it requires extra coding efforts on the backend during mobile app development.
 App developers will be required to write code not just for the storefront but also for items, upgrades, and many other instances that may occur when a user tries to purchase something from the in-app store.